AC Sparta Prague: Early years

 At the close of 1893, a small group of young people based around three brothers – Václav, Bohumil and Rudolf Rudl – had the idea of setting up a sports club.
 On 16 November, the founders' meeting approved the club's articles of association and one month later, on 17 December, the first annual general meeting took place.
 Soon after that, the Athletic Club Sparta came up with its tricolour, in which blue symbolises Europe, red and yellow being the symbols of the (then) royal city of Prague.

 At the very beginning of the club's football history, the players used to wear black jerseys with a big "S" on the front.
 They then played for two years in black-and-white striped jerseys, which they returned to, wearing them as a reserve strip, for two years in 1896.
 In 1906, club president Dr. Petřík was in England where he saw the famous Woolwich Arsenal play with their red jerseys and decided to bring one set to Prague.
 At that time, he did not realise he was setting up one of the club's greatest traditions.
 Together with the red jerseys, Sparta players wear white shorts and black socks.

 Shortly after World War I, a team was put together that triggered off the famous period of the 1920s and '30s referred to as "Iron Sparta".
 A football league in Czechoslovakia was established in the mid-twenties and the club collected title after title.
 To this day, the fans still recall the names of the players of that period with admiration: Peyer, Hojer, Perner, Káďa, Kolenatý, Červený.
 A few years later, some no less famous names appeared, such as Hochmann, Burgr, Hajný, Šíma, Silný, Čtyřoký, Košťálek and in particular Oldřich Nejedlý, the top scorer at the 1934 FIFA World Cup.
 Shortly before this most famous era kicked off, Vlasta Burian, the man who later became the king of Czech comedians, played in goal for the club.

 The milestones of the first golden period of the club's history are two Central European Cup titles, which in the '20 and the '30s enjoyed the same recognition as that of today's Champions League.
 Sparta's three titles are important milestones in the cup's history.
 After two triumphs in 1927 and 1935, the third came in 1964, at a time when the cup's importance was gradually falling behind that of other European cups.

-According to a book about the Massaker von Prerau, the mass murderer Karol Pazúr played for Sparta Prague’s B-team in 1937.

 In 1946, AC Sparta toured Great Britain opening with a 2–2 draw against Arsenal on 2 October.